tanmayk26/T1-phoenix-22FA/README.md

-# - by T1-phoenix-22FA (Ji Woo Suh, Sanjana Godolkar, Shreyas Sunku Padmanabha, Tanmay Kshirsagar)
+# Team T1-phoenix-22FA (Ji Woo Suh, Sanjana Godolkar, Shreyas Sunku Padmanabha, Tanmay Kshirsagar)

 This is a repository for Team 1 for 6101 Introduction to Data Science class Mid-Term Project.